Blühende Zimmerpflanzen

 The bromeliad

-The bromeliads (Bromelia) have their origins in South America and are considered undemanding and easy-to-keep houseplants.
-The flowers of bromeliads are relatively small, with the entire construct of what is often thought of as a flower being much larger.
-The main part of this construct consists of the colorful and tall growing leaves of the bromeliad.
-The plant flowers only once, and when the flower withers, the entire plant dies.
-It should still be watered and fertilized continuously, because offshoots are formed and thus there is always a new plant.
-Our FARBIO® organic fertilizer for green plants supports the development of lush green leaves and magnificent flowers .
-A bright window seat, which ideally is not affected by direct sunlight, is the ideal location.
+Bromeliads (Bromelia) have their origins in South America and are considered undemanding and easy-to-keep houseplants.
+The flowers of bromeliads are relatively small, although the entire structure of what is often considered a flower is much larger.
+The main part of this construct consists of the colorful and tall leaves of the bromeliad.
+The plant only flowers once; if the flower eventually withers, the entire plant dies.
+However, it should be watered and fertilized continuously, because offshoots are formed and a new plant is always ensured.
+The formation of lush green leaves and magnificent flowers is supported with our FARBIO® organic fertilizer for green plants .
+A bright window seat, which is ideally not affected by direct sunlight, is the ideal location.
 The temperature should be above 18 degrees Celsius.

-You can find more indoor plants in our Plants AZ !
+You can find more houseplants in our Plants AZ !